Revision Weight-loss Surgery in Mexico

 Complications after Bariatric Revisional Surgery

-A 2017 study by Courtney Fulton and colleagues states that nearly 10% of the people who undergo a bariatric procedure will need a revision surgery for either insufficient weight loss or weight regain7.
+On average, nearly 10% of people who undergo a bariatric procedure needs revision surgery for either insufficient weight loss or weight regain.

 Tips to Avoid Revision surgery